 Antoine de Saint-Exupéry

-I’m convinced that what applies to a rock pile of also applies to all other relationships in our life - to relationships with other people, living beings, objects, routines, with our everyday lives, with ourselves.
+This also applies to all other relationships that we have - to other people, living beings, objects, routines, to our everyday life, to ourselves.

-In my work I pursue these aspects of the relationships as well as their re-flection and trans-formation.
+In my work, I pursue these aspects of the relationship(s), their re-flection and trans-formation.